-Use this simple method to make wall-mounted wooden clamps that can hold a large quilt, tapestry, or decorative blanket securely in place with these step-by-step instructions.
+This solid wood hanging “quilt rack” can hold a large quilt, tapestry, or decorative blanket securely in place.
+Build yours with these step-by-step instructions.

 The hanging rug, in particular, reminded me of a Moroccan wedding blanket I’ve always wanted to display.
 I bought it back in 2011 when they were really popular to see in decor.
 I marveled at their beauty and saved up hundreds of dollars (basically every dime I’d earned from my early days of blogging and then some) and purchased the real deal.
 I patiently waited to get it in the mail, and once it was in my possession… I kept it in its box and tucked away for fear of ruining it before I figured out a permanent placement.

 Have you ever done something like that?
 It was simply so precious to me that I couldn’t figure out a place to (literally) let it shine.
 I eventually pulled it out of hiding and used it to decorate my bed, but its use was intermittent because it wasn’t practical as a cozy blanket.
 But, thanks to this quick and easy project, I now have a place where I can admire it all the time!

 I’ve created a handy video for this project (directly below), and the step by step instructions are also listed (I know some of you read this at work, so grab some coffee and take your pick!).